Fitbit Review 2025

 Model Price Best for Feature highlights

-Fitbit Sense $299.95 Seniors concerned with gaining better control of their overall stress levels, heart health, and fitness.
+Fitbit Sense $249.95 Older adults concerned with gaining better control of their overall stress levels, heart health and fitness

 • EDA stress detector